aws-samples/amazon-kinesis-video-streams-producer-embedded-c/samples/kvsapp-ingenic-t31/README.md

 # KVS sample for Ingenic T31

-After build, there will be a folder named "ingenic_t31_kvs_sample" under "build" folder.
+After the build, there will be a folder named "ingenic_t31_kvs_sample" under the "build" folder.
 It's a sample with prebuilt libraries.
-It can ease the impelemntation without re-build all libraries.
+It can ease the implementation without re-build all libraries.